Sunny Ofehe: Government's recognition and invitation

 Due to his activities to foster peace in the Niger Delta region, Nigeria's former president, Goodluck Jonathan, extended an invitation to Ofehe.
 He brought with him some foreign investors during the visit to the Nigerian former President H.E.
 Dr. Goodluck Jonathan.
-He also addressed the Ad-Hoc Committee on the Niger Delta Crisis of the Nigeria House of Representative and eventually invited 15 members of the House to the Netherlands and the European Union in Brussels in 2009.
+He also addressed the Ad-Hoc Committee on the Niger Delta Crisis of the Nigeria House of Representative and eventually invited 15 members of the House and three Members of the House South - South Parliamentary Caucus to the Netherlands and the European Union in Brussels in 2009.

 On 25 and 26 February 2010, Ofehe hosted stakeholders in the Niger Delta Peace process to an international Conference in The Hague, Netherlands, that was instrumental in finding a solution to the problems of youth restiveness in the Niger Delta region and also invited an aide to the then Nigerian President on Niger Delta and Head of the Nigerian Presidential Amnesty Programme, Kingsley Kuku, to engage senior European politicians in Paris including addressing the Institute of French Foreign Relations (IFRI) in Paris, France and a selected European Union Committee members in Brussels, Belgium.

-This led to a Dutch member of Parliament Sharon Gesthuizen and Dutch embassy officials in Nigeria to visit the slums and devastated areas of the Niger Delta.
+This led to a Dutch member of Parliament Sharon Gesthuizen and Dutch embassy officials in Nigeria to visit the slums and devastated areas of the Niger Delta caused by oil exploitation.
 Ofehe was the facilitator of this trip by the Dutch Member of Parliament Ms. Sharon Gesthuizen.
 The outcome led to a Dutch parliamentary hearing about Shell in January 2011 at the Dutch Parliament in The Hague with Ofehe a major keynote speaker alongside speakers from Amnesty International, Friends of the Earth, Cordaid with Shell present at the hearing.